sushantkapare-dev/AWS_Devops_Zero_to_Hero/Ansible/Q set.md

 5. **Hybrid and Multi-Cloud Environments**: In hybrid or multi-cloud setups, dynamic inventory allows you to manage hosts across different cloud providers and on-premises infrastructure seamlessly.

-6. **Fleet Management**: When managing a fleet of IoT devices, network equipment, or embedded systems, dynamic inventory can help keep track of devices as they come online or go offline.

-7. **Complex Network Topologies**: In environments with complex network topologies or segmented networks, dynamic inventory can help discover and manage hosts across different network segments and VLANs.

-8. **Temporary or Short-Lived Resources**: When dealing with temporary or short-lived resources, such as testing or development environments, dynamic inventory can ensure that Ansible can manage these resources without manual updates to the inventory.

 Here's how dynamic inventory works:

 1. **External Script or Plugin**: Ansible can execute an external script or plugin, often written in a language like Python or Bash, to fetch information about the hosts and groups dynamically.
 This script can query cloud APIs, CMDBs, or other data sources to build the inventory.